Dr Steve Hewitt

 Finally, Boston shows that the impact of terrorism is felt not just through the loss of life or injuries, after all more people were killed and injured in an industrial accident in Texas the same week, but in the psychological impact.
 That is the power of terrorism and it carries the seeds of a societal overreaction (already evident in calls by some US politicians for “increased surveillance” of “Muslims” or for a curtailment of the surviving suspect’s legal rights) which can make the impact of an attack that much worse.

-Steve Hewitt is a Senior Lecturer in the Department of American and Canadian Studies and author of The British War on Terror: Terrorism and Counter-Terrorism on the Home Front since 9-11.
+Steve Hewitt is a Senior Lecturer in the Department of History and author of The British War on Terror: Terrorism and Counter-Terrorism on the Home Front since 9-11.